Ordinary and almost ordinary Prym varieties: Introduction

-By a result of Nakajima, the Prym varieties of the unramified $\ZZ/\ell$-covers of the generic curve $X/k$ of genus $g \geq 2$ are ordinary \cite[Theorem 2]{nakajima}.
-In the first theorem in the paper (labeled both as \ref{Tintro1} and \ref{TW}), we generalize Nakajima's result by adding a condition on the $p$-rank of $X$, which yields the following application.
+By a result of Nakajima, the Prym varieties of the unramified ${\mathbb Z}/\ell$-covers of the generic curve $X/k$ of genus $g \geq 2$ are ordinary \cite[Theorem 2]{nakajima}.
+In other words, the cover represented by the generic point of ${\mathcal R}_{g,\ell}$ has an ordinary Prym.